At a glance: Medicare health insurance in Alabama

-- 36 percent of Alabama Medicare beneficiaries select Medicare Advantage plans.
+- Nearly 46 percent of Alabama Medicare beneficiaries select Medicare Advantage plans.

-- In Alabama, access to Medigap plans is limited for enrollees under age 65 (the state does not require insurers to offer plans to people under 65, and only two insurers do so).
-But 36 insurers sell plans to those 65+.
+- In Alabama, access to Medigap plans is limited for enrollees under age 65.
+(The state does not require insurers to offer plans to people under 65, and only two insurers do so.)
+But 43 insurers sell plans to those 65+.

-- A little more than a third of Alabama’s Medicare beneficiaries have stand-alone Part D prescription coverage.
-(Another 38% have Part D coverage integrated with Medicare Advantage.)
+- Almost a third of Alabama’s Medicare beneficiaries have stand-alone Part D prescription coverage.
+(Another 44% have Part D coverage integrated with Medicare Advantage.)

 - Per-enrollee Medicare spending in Alabama is slightly higher than the national average.